IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> server --ssh-keys=@json:'["~/.ssh/id_rsa"]'
 ```

-The underlying ssh library `net::ssh` provides several options that may be used depending on environment.
+For non-transfer related command (browse, delete), the ruby SSH client library `Net::SSH` is used and provides several options settable using option `ssh_options`.
+For a list of SSH client options, refer to the ruby documentation of [Net::SSH](http://net-ssh.github.io/net-ssh/Net/SSH.html).

-By default the ssh library expect that an ssh-agent is running.
+By default the SSH library expect that a local ssh-agent is running.

 On Linux, if you get an error message such as: